wagga40/Zircolite/Readme.md

 | Tool             | Windows             | MacOS          | Linux           |
 |------------------|---------------------|----------------|-----------------|
 | evtx_dump        | evtx\_dump\_win.exe | evtx\_dump\_mac| evtx\_dump\_lin |

+For now, `evtx_dump` is 64 bits only so if you use `zircolite.py` with evtx files as input you can only execute it on a 64 bits OS.

 ## Quick start